|Last update: March 2020|

 APOLLO uses the multispectral information provided by the SEVIRI instrument of Meteosat Second Generation to derive cloud properties.
 From this information, DLR created a "mapping" with 4 cases of clouds of reference, associated to an average height and an average geometric thickness.
 A more precise description of this cloud classification and how it is exploited in Heliosat-4 is available page 88, section 5, of Z. Qu's PhD.
 Please find below the corresponding extract (in French, Google Trad is my friend :)):

-The reliability variable is computed with respect to the amount of 1 minute resolution time slots of the current time slot (15 min or 1 hour) without cloud information.
-In the morning and evening, for very low sun elevation angles, the APOLLO cloud computation gives no results, and this explains the value lower than 1 for the first/last 15 min (or 1 hour) slot in the morning/evening.
-During the day, it happens from time to time that the cloud information cannot be computed for a given satellite images set and this also creates a lower reliability value (this can be caused by a problem in the satellite images reception or in the APOLLO computing process - CAMS radiation is still a bit "experimental").
+The reliability index is computed with respect to the amount of minutes within the current time slot (15 min or 1 h) without cloud information.
+In the morning and evening, for very low sun elevation angles, the APOLLO cloud computation gives no results, and this explains the value less than 1 for the first/last 15 min (or 1 h) slot in the morning/evening.
+During the day, it happens from time to time that the cloud information cannot be computed for a given satellite images set and this also creates a lower reliability index (this can be caused by a problem in the satellite images reception or in the APOLLO computing process).
 Thus, in summary, the reliability value gives an idea of the amount of interpolated data for the time slot of interest.

 For experts: since the release note dated on 2018-06-18, the reliability code is computed as follows: